 - progression to further study Russell Group universities have some of the highest percentages of undergraduates proceeding to postgraduate study;

 - employer demand.
-Research has shown that studying at a Russell Group university attracts a salary top up of approximately 10% over a lifetime compared with other graduates.
-This is even when other factors affecting wages have been taken into account such as A level scores or parental background.
+Research has shown that studying at a Russell Group university attracts a salary top up of approximately 16% over a lifetime for male graduates and 9% for female graduates, compared to graduates of newer universities.